 This work program provides access to employment on Wentworth’s campus during the academic year and is awarded based on financial need.
 A student’s total allotment will be outlined on the award letter.
 A student will receive a bi-weekly pay check for the hours that the student actually works.
 Although the student is awarded federal work-study, it is the student’s responsibility to obtain a position on campus in the first three weeks of the first semester.

-This is an Institutional low interest loan (5%) that must be repaid.
+This is a federal low interest loan (5%) that must be repaid.
 Repayment is deferred until nine months after the student ceases to be at least a half-time student.
 All students who borrow through this loan program are required to complete a promissory note.

 Veterans planning on enrolling full-time or part-time in credit courses (day, evening or Saturday) and who are eligible to receive benefits at Wentworth must work closely with the VA representative, who is located in the Student Service Center on the first floor of Williston Hall.
 The representative will provide the procedural details for receiving veteran’s benefits.